The Life of Wu Xun

 The Life of Wu Xun (武训传 (武訓傳, Wǔ Xùn Zhuàn)) is a 1950 Chinese film directed by Sun Yu and starring Zhao Dan.
 A black and white movie, it was produced by Kunlun Film Studio.
 It deals with a true story of a figure in Chinese history, Wu Xun, who spent years collecting money as a beggar to eventually found a free school for indigent children.

-After initial release and despite praise from other Chinese Communist Party (CCP) leaders, Mao Zedong published an editorial criticized the film as "fanatically publicising feudal culture" and for its "tolerance for slandering the peasant revolutionary" and described the lead character as "reactionary feudalist ruler".
+After initial release and despite praise from other Chinese Communist Party (CCP) leaders, Mao Zedong published an editorial criticizing the film as "fanatically publicising feudal culture" and for its "tolerance for slandering the peasant revolutionary", and described the lead character as a "reactionary feudalist ruler".
 Mao also denounced praise of the film.
 The film became known as "the first banned film of New China".
 It was shown in a private showing in 2005 and was released on DVD in 2012.